Izarbe1316505/historicfacts/README.md

-Michelangelo completed the ceiling of the Sistine Chapel in 1512.
+The Space Race between the USA and the USSR culminated with the Apollo 11 moon landing in 1969.